 - Significant activities of a private investor – Gains and losses would fall under the remit of the capital gains tax regime.
 Paying just business tax would be highly illegal and open you up to serious financial penalties.

 Due to the fluctuations in day trading activity, you could fall into any three categories over the course of a couple of years.
 Although you don’t need a license, it’s important you rigorously monitor your trades, seek tax advice, and stay within laws and regulations when filing your tax returns.

-Read the Guide to Day Trading Taxes for more comprehensive information on tax rules and reporting for Canadians.
+Read the Guide to Day Trading Taxes in Canada for more comprehensive information on tax rules and reporting for Canadians.

 How Much Money Will You Make?

 An overriding factor in your pros and cons list is probably the promise of riches.
 We’ve all heard stories of day trading millionaires who started trading with just 1000 dollars, but soon hit the jackpot and mastered the markets.
 Whilst, of course, they do exist, the reality is, earnings can vary hugely.

 Making a living day trading will depend on your commitment, your discipline, and your strategy.
 All of which you can find detailed information on across this website.